rpede/MobileProgramming24/_interactivity/photos.md

 Add customizable color filters to PhotoScreen using [ImageFiltered class](https://api.flutter.dev/flutter/widgets/ColorFiltered-class.html).

-Throw in some some social media, then brag to all your friends and family about how you created the next Instagram 😉 😉.
+Throw in some social media, then brag to all your friends and family about how you created the next Instagram 😉 😉.